Columbia ISA

 Powered Speakers

-You can connect Powered or Active speakers directly to your computer by using a 3.5mm to RCA audio cable.
 Some powered speakers have optical, USB, HDMI and wireless Bluetooth capabilities.
-Powered speakers have a built-in amplifier in one of the speakers and the other speaker connects to the one with the amp using wires, The speaker with the amp usually has volume control and headphone jack.
+Powered speakers have a built-in amplifier in one of the speakers and the other speaker connects to the one with the amp using speaker wires.
+The speaker with the amp usually has volume control and headphone jack.

 Powered speakers separate left and right channels within their internal amplifier, meaning each speaker receives its own distinct audio signal, allowing for proper separation between the left and right channels when you connect a pair of them to an audio source.